 Also, don’t be deceived by low-calorie snack packs or even gluten-free treats, as they’re likely still high in carbohydrates.
 As one of your basics of keto, you’ll quickly become familiar with avoiding sugar and counting calories as you manage your healthy fats (70%), protein (25%), and good carbs (5%) ratios.

 While the keto diet may not be a good choice for everybody, there is plenty of evidence suggesting that the keto diet is a great way to lose weight.
 The basics of keto require reducing the number of carbs in your diet and replacing them with healthy fats and good sources of protein which can reduce overall calorie intake and overindulgence in fat-building treats and snacks.
 When you cut out main sources of edible weakness and replace them with a new way to fuel your body—through ketones—weight loss becomes a natural byproduct of a keto diet.
 There is also evidence to suggest that being on a keto diet can reduce hunger pangs, again reducing calorie intake and the desire to needlessly snack throughout the day.

-Adding a supplement system like Xyngular’s Core to your keto diet can take it from basic to unbeatable.
-The Core system includes an effective combination of five high-quality products that assist with specific weight loss issues and creating healthy lifestyle habits.
-You’ll also get an 8-day jumpstart program and a keto-approved meal plan, complete with the daily support of a virtual coach named Xander who delivers tips and reminders straight to your phone.
-With Xyngular’s Core System, you’ll gain the confidence you need to achieve your weight-loss goals alongside the keto diet.
+Adding a supplement plan like Xyngular’s X Bundle™ to your keto diet can take it from basic to unbeatable.
+The X Bundle includes an effective combination of six high-quality products that assist with specific weight loss issues and create healthy lifestyle habits.* You’ll also get an 8-day Jumpstart and a keto-approved meal plan.
+With Xyngular’s X Bundle, you’ll gain the confidence you need to achieve your weight loss goals alongside the keto diet.*

-Contact your Xyngular Distributor to start seeing results in just 30 days by taking advantage of the Core System and all it has to offer, or log in to your Xyngular account today!
+Contact your Xyngular Distributor to start seeing results in just 30 days by taking advantage of the X Bundle and all it has to offer, or log in to your Xyngular account today!